 My son Rennon has been a real trooper.
-He’s not completely done with his treatment yet, he still has a few months left, but I wanted to write this post about all the things I’m learning about what to expect in the last few weeks and life after the braces are off.
+He’s not completely done with his treatment yet, he still has a few months left, but I wanted to write this post about all the things I’m learning about what to expect in the last few weeks and life after the traditional metal braces are off.

 This post is sponsored by E&S Orthodontics.
 All opinions are my own.

 For most tweens and teens, a normal braces total treatment time is approximately 2 years.
 If starting at an early age, you may to wear braces longer to wait for your baby teeth to all fall out and be replaced by the adult teeth.